kaustubhya/Web-Frontend/css/css.md

 This causes the content to overflow and we get scroll bars in width.

-To prevent this overflow, use `max-width`
+To prevent this overflow, use `max-width`, it will be same in large screen but reduce in small screens.

 eg.
 `max-width: 500px`